 Customer’s case that is used by other VR staff to review and or coordinate specific services for a customer.

+Create Date

+The initial date that the SA is saved to draft or non-draft status; this value cannot be changed.
+This is the system date the record is first entered into the database, regardless of draft status.

 Credential

 Proof and/or certification that a third party has evaluated an individual’s professional knowledge, skills, competency, and ethics to determine whether he or she has the competency needed to perform specific tasks and functions.